AmandaKitSam/Front-End-04/README.md

 #### Design a website for a healthy food company to promote the business

-- Navigation and Header: "Goodbye junk food.
-Hello healthy meals."
+- Section 0: Navigation and Header

 - Section 1: Features